 With good habits established during the Foundation phase, there can be a more intense development of intellectual ability as well as emotional and social skills during this phase.

 If the habits have not been established yet, give attention to that first, before focusing too much on academics.

 I agree with the Trivium approach to homeschooling that calls this phase the Knowledge phase.
 Other approaches call this the Planting stage.

 This is also the phase where children are very receptive to learning and actually enjoy doing this as long as they are allowed to follow their interests and if the work is presented in a non-boring manner.

 When you homeschool, use this opportunity to kindle the nature love of learning!

 2. Establish regular Read Aloud habit using good books to read through together.
 This is good for both fluency and vocabulary expansion which will be needed in the highschool years.

-3. Have an established academic Course of Study that (s)he works on independently including taking notes, summarizing content and studying for tests.
+3. Have an established academic Course of Study that (s)he works on independently.
 It is still useful to check Language development milestones as listed here for ages 9-10yrs or 10-11yrs.
 It is also very important to lay the academic foundation of Maths well else the highschool years may be difficult.
 Read this article which explains this: High School Math - lay the foundation well

-4. Still read good literature and keep Reading record
+4. Still read good literature and keep a Reading Record.